Skip to content

 Classic story in grid design

 Even if the new stories do not support a grid design, there are a few alternatives.
 The first would be to open a data source in the Data Analyser and save the desired drilldowns as Insight.
-If you prefer the Excel look and feel, you can use either the new or old Excel plugin, depending on the data source.
+If you prefer the look and feel of Excel, you can use either the new or old Excel plugin, depending on the data source.
 We have compared both Excel plugins in detail in this blog article.
 Last but not least, there is of course the option of linking a table in a new story.

 Canvas design